jschneider98/uiwatcher-docs/README.md

 ### Single Page Apps (SPA)

 If you're app is an SPA, then you can use the **setPageId()** method to update the page you're tracking data for.
-It's recommended you set the Page ID each time you're SPA changes it's route.
+It's recommended you set the Page ID each time your SPA changes it's route.

 ```
 // NOTE: Both the UiWatcher and UiViewer have a setPageId() method.